 I am a Professor in the Department of Sociology and Director of the Arrighi Center for Global Studies.
 My research focuses on problems of development, labor, social conflict, and war, using comparative and world-historical methods of analysis.
 By recasting these issues in a broad geographical and long-term historical framework, my work teases out patterns of recurrence, evolution and “true novelty” in contemporary processes of globalization.

-I teach courses on social theory, macro-comparative methods, development, labor, and the political economy of global capitalism, and coordinate the Sociology Department's Program in Global Social Change and Development.
+She teaches courses on social theory, macro-comparative methods, development, labor, and the political economy of global capitalism, and coordinates the Sociology Department's Program in Global Social Change and Development.